Choose the Best Remote Work Model for Your Company’s Needs

-The hub-and-spoke remote work model
+The benefits of a remote work model

 Bessemer Venture Partners describes the hub-and-spoke model as, “A company has an HQ and a network of regional hubs to tap into talent across markets.”
 While this model existed before COVID-19, the idea of working remotely was traditionally limited to working at a regional office.
 That idea has now expanded to working from wherever is most convenient for the individual.

 Fast Company points out that, “[C]ompanies are facing the quandary of how not to waste money on office space when people are working from home most of the time, but also how office space can be available when workers want or need to come in.”
 In this situation, committing to a hub-and-spoke setup makes sense.
-It allows people to work outside of the office space for as long as necessary while still having the option to work alongside co-workers once it’s safe to resume normal office protocols.
+It allows people to work outside of the office for as long as necessary while still having the option to return once it’s safe to resume normal office protocols.

-The distributed team remote work model
+The distributed team

 Of the different types of remote work, the distributed team seems to have the most flexibility in terms of definition.
 BVP describes them as “companies with centralized offices that also support remote workers.”
 But you could argue that this definition aligns more closely with the newer versions of hub-and-spoke that have emerged.